 NAT-Control and ASA versions

-6.3 and lower: With any version lower than 6.3 NAT-control is a requirement that means configuring NAT was mandatory along with an ACL without this traffic won't be allowed to pass thru the firewall.
+6.3 and lower: With any version lower than 6.3 NAT-control is a requirement that means configuring NAT was mandatory along with an ACL without this traffic won't be allowed to pass thru the firewall.7.0(1) and higher: NAT-control is disable by default but you could enable it if required that means configuring NAT is not mandatory along with ACL to allow the traffic to flow thru the firewall.

 8.3 and higher: NAT-control is disabled by default and cannot be configured that mean NAT is not mandatory along with ACL to allow the traffic to flow thru the firewall and the way NAT is implemented has been change a lot, like you can refer a NAT object into the ACL itself.